DAILYHIJACKS/RapidMAC/README.md

 # RapidMAC
-💡 A tool to change your MAC address or Spoof your MAC address with random mac addresses rapidly.
+:bulb:A tool to change your MAC address or Spoof your MAC address with random mac addresses rapidly.